Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/simple-automation-sequences.md

 date: "2019-09-14T23:55:00+08:00"
 tags:
 - adventures-in-motion-control
-- rust
+- Rust
 ---

 Now we can communicate with the outside world, let's start interacting with the "hardware" attached to our motion controller.
 This will be the beginning of our *Motion* system.